 Housing

-In Canberra, the average rental price of a unit is around AUD 400.
-For a three-bedroom apartment, the average cost is AUD 450.
+In Canberra, the average rental price of an apartment is around AUD 400 per week.
+For a three-bedroom apartment, the average cost is AUD 450 per week.

 Public Transport

-Canberra has an exceptional bus network in which ACTON operates.
-The buses use an electronic ticketing system that allows travellers to swipe a prepaid card.
-Also, international students get concessions on fares during peak and off-peak hours.
+Canberra has an outstanding bus network managed by ACTON, featuring an electronic ticketing system enabling passengers to swipe their prepaid cards effortlessly.
+Additionally, international students enjoy fare concessions during both peak and off-peak hours.

 Useful Links to Explore: